rbw/aiosnow/CONTRIBUTING.md

 ### Documentation

 - Docstrings should be written ins Google Style
 - Sphinx docs should use reStructuredText

 ## Development tools

-Snow uses Poetry for working with the project.
+aiosnow uses Poetry for working with the project.
 Guides for its installation procedure is described over at [python-poetry/poetry](https://github.com/python-poetry/poetry#installation).

 With poetry installed, run `make` in the project root for a list of available commands.